CCMS-UCSD/MassIVEDocumentation/docs/quant/2_access_quant_1_dataset.md

 ### Title

-It shows the title that submitter provided in `MassIVE dataset Submission` workflow.
+It shows the title that the submitter provided in the `MassIVE dataset Submission` workflow.
 For this dataset, 'iPRG2015'.

 ### Description

-It shows the description that submitter wrote in `MassIVE dataset Submission` workflow.
+It shows the description that the submitter wrote in the `MassIVE dataset Submission` workflow.

 ### Contact